GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     kubectl scale deployment/greeter-leaf --namespace=xds --replicas=2
     ```

-9. To explore resources across both clusters, use the
+9. To explore resources across both clusters, use either `kubectx`, or the
     `kubectl config current-context`, `kubectl config get-contexts`, and
     `kubectl config use-context` commands.

-10. To delete the xDS control plane and greeter Deployment and Service objects,
+10. Delete the xDS control plane and `greeter` Deployment, Service, and
-    without deleting the `xds` namespace or other resources, such as the GKE
-    workload certificate configuration resources, or `cert-manager`:
+    ConfigMap resources in both Kubernetes clusters:

     ```shell
-    make delete-multi-cluster
+    make delete-apps
     ```

+    This command does _not_ delete the `xds` namespaces or other resources,
+    such as the GKE workload TLS certificate configuration resources,
+    `cert-manager`, or the bastion Pod.

 See the [`Makefile`](Makefile) for examples of other commands you can run.